Póvoa de Varzim: Rail

-Line B of Porto Metro links Póvoa de Varzim to Porto and the airport with two services: a standard and a shuttle (the Expresso).
-Through Verdes station, Metro trains link the city and the airport.
-This waiting station to reach Póvoa de Varzim is a small public park near the airport, and it literally means the green park station.
-The line operates on a former railway, which opened in 1875 and closed in 2002 to give way for the metro.
-The railway network was expanded and reached Famalicão in 1881, it was closed entirely in 1995 due to an accident with a bus and became a rail trail.
+Line B of the Porto Metro connects the station at Póvoa de Varzim to Porto and its airport.
+It offers two services: a regular train and a faster shuttle called the Expresso.
+The line was built on an old railway that first opened in 1875.
+This railway was extended to Famalicão in 1881 but the extension was closed in 1995 and later became a walking and cycling path.

+By changing trains at Verdes station, the Porto Metro connects Póvoa de Varzim to the airport.

 Roads

-The city is connected by road on a north-south axis reaching Viana do Castelo and the Spanish border to Porto by the A28 motorway.
+The city is connected by road on a north–south axis reaching Viana do Castelo and the Spanish border to Porto by the A28 motorway.
 In Greater Porto, the A28 has the most popular suburban commercial areas of Northern Portugal with suburban shopping centers, large stand-alone stores, retail parks and outlets and reaches Porto's major thoroughfares and ring roads, including the VCI inner orbital motorway.
-Póvoa is also reached by the A7 (from Guimarães and Vila Nova de Famalicão) and A11 (from Braga and Barcelos) motorways on an east-west axis, through the south and north of the city, in that order, and both cross the A28.
+Póvoa is also reached by the A7 (from Guimarães and Vila Nova de Famalicão) and A11 (from Braga and Barcelos) motorways on an east–west axis, through the south and north of the city, in that order, and both cross the A28.
 With these motorways, Póvoa de Varzim is accessible within minutes and central in the Northern Littoral Urban-Metropolitan Region of Northern Portugal, with 2.99 million inhabitants (2001 census).

-Although it lost usefulness for long distances, the National Roads system has acquired local importance: EN13 that cuts the city in half, in a north-south direction, is used by commuters originating from the northern suburbs and from Vila do Conde, in the south, to travel downtown.
+Although it lost usefulness for long distances, the National Roads system has acquired local importance: EN13 that cuts the city in half, in a north–south direction, is used by commuters originating from the northern suburbs and from Vila do Conde, in the south, to travel downtown.
 The EN205 and the EN206 are used by commuters starting from the interior of the municipality.

 The traditional road system of the city, composed of roads that run parallel in the direction of the sea, can be seen in any of the following avenues: Avenida do Mar, Avenida Vasco da Gama, Avenida Mouzinho de Albuquerque, and Avenida Santos Graça.
 The Avenida dos Descobrimentos and Avenida dos Banhos, in other hand, run parallel to the coast.
 The growth of the city inland and northwards made ring roads more important, this can be seen in Avenida 25 de Abril, an urban belt road.